wlambert01/harshQA/README.md

 #### Manual

 To use `harshQA` you need to create a pandas dataframe with the following columns:

+- The first directory is always the corpus to predict -

 | directory_index             | paragraphs    | raw_paragraphs                                         |
 | ----------------- | ------------------------------------------------------ | -------------------|